dimitristheodoropoulos/Linux-Infrastructure-Automation-Lab/README.md

     Increased Efficiency: This pipeline eliminates manual steps, enabling faster and more reliable delivery of code changes to production.

-➡️ Next Steps: Phase 5 - Kubernetes Integration
+🚀 Phase 5: Kubernetes Integration

+This phase expanded the project to include container orchestration.
+The key accomplishments include:

+    Cluster Setup: A local Kubernetes cluster was set up using Minikube, providing a robust environment for managing containerized applications.

-The project will be expanded to include container orchestration.
-The existing Docker container will be deployed using Kubernetes, demonstrating a more scalable and resilient deployment strategy.
+    Declarative Deployment: The Docker container for the ML application was deployed using Kubernetes Deployment and Service objects, demonstrating a declarative and scalable deployment strategy.

+    Service Exposure: The application was exposed to the network using a Kubernetes NodePort Service, making it accessible from outside the cluster.

+🚀 Phase 6: CI/CD with Kubernetes Integration

+This final phase integrated the Kubernetes deployment process into the CI/CD pipeline, completing the end-to-end automation cycle.
+The key accomplishments include:

+    Updated CI/CD Workflow: The GitHub Actions workflow was updated to build and push a new Docker image to Docker Hub upon a code change, demonstrating a continuous integration process.

+    Manual Deployment: Due to networking constraints in a home lab environment, the deployment to the Kubernetes cluster was manually triggered on the local machine using kubectl, ensuring the cluster always runs the latest image.

+    Verification: The entire pipeline was verified by making a code change and confirming that the updated application was successfully deployed to the Kubernetes cluster.